— A discovered note —

 I inched forward, adrenaline pumping.
-What the heck was I doing?
-The only result was getting a virus.
-The spooky basement threatened to steal my courage, but I pictured Jessie’s freckled face and my bravery returned.
-I needed to put the poor raccoon out of its misery.
+What in the heck was I doing?
+The only result was getting a virus and the spooky basement threatened to steal my courage.
+I pictured Jessie’s expectant, pout and my bravery returned.
+At the least, I needed to put the poor raccoon out of its misery.

-Grasping the cabinet, I tried to pull it to the side, but it teetered and fell toward us.
+Tiffany stood next to me as I grasped the cabinet, trying to pull it to the side.
+It didn’t want to move.
+I tried again, and this time it teetered—and fell toward us.
 We hit the ground, pinned underneath it, with Tiffany’s phone sliding away.

-The squishing sound stopped, becoming a scraping.
+The squishing stopped, becoming scraping.
 In my peripheral, a grotesque, bloody lump crawled toward us from around a trashcan.
-The disgusting mass pulled itself using five bony digits.
-A crushed skull showed its brains through straggled hair, and its eyes gave a soft green, but lifeless glow.
-It looked too human for comfort.
+The disgusting mass pulled itself using five broken fingers.
+A crushed skull showed its brains through straggled hair, and in two dark sockets on its face were glowing green eyes.
+This was no racoon.

 The creature gripped something in its other hand—a twitching rat.
 Entrails hung from the animal’s body as its captor tore away a chunk of meat.
 It chewed with an open mouth, revealing jagged teeth.
-A long airy groan scraped out of its throat as its eyes landed on us.
+A long airy groan wheezed from its throat and its eyes landed on us.
 It dropped the mouse and pulled itself forward.